-Together, this dual-position strategy (Jones Beach & Manhattan) could provide Formula One the ever so elusive prerequisite increase of its audience, required to attract sponsors large and small, increase revenue, and essential for a successful and sustainable two-race U.S. platform with the Circuit of the Americas.
+Together, this dual-position strategy (Jones Beach & Manhattan) could provide Formula One the ever so elusive prerequisite increase of its audience, required to attract new sponsors large and small, increase revenue, and essential for a successful and sustainable two-race U.S. platform with the Circuit of the Americas.

-Permanently advertising F1 from Manhattan (scope and scale to be determined) means simultaneously projecting F1 outward, locally, nationally, regionally, and yes, globally, by New York's unique position as a truly global city.
+Permanently advertising F1 from Manhattan (scope and scale to be determined) means simultaneously projecting F1 outward, locally, nationally, regionally, and yes, globally, by New York's unique position as a global city.

 On the regional level, a credible presence by Formula One in New York, with not one, but two locations, consent the proper re-branding of F1 in North America.
 Accomplished through a collective effort by Formula One Group and the many multi-national companies that constitute F1 and the prestigious world of F1 team sponsors.

 In doing so, each company reinforces its respective brands existing connection to F1 while projecting a much-needed unified and symmetric image of F1 to its target market within North America.

 Cross advertising the North American races on such a scale, across so many diverse commercial sectors, by so many companies, in a collective effort, would meaningfully connect F1 to target audiences in this part of the world, resulting in increased audience and sponsorship revenue.

 Conversely, the benefit of a Public-Private-Partnership to Jones Beach and New York State could be structured in one of three ways.
 A fixed-fee model, or a floating-fee model, in which F1 returns a portion of the event revenue to the park.
 Third, through the proven incremental tax model.

 Since F1 is comprised of some of the world's leading most respected companies, F1's presence in New York State, with its 3-day global marquee event, would be formidable.
-The economic-impact and subsequent incremental tax generated by F1 would be significant.
+The economic-impact and subsequent incremental tax generated by F1 NY would be significant.